 Between 2008 and 2016, 80 percent of students enrolled in dual credit in high school returned to college for a second year, compared with 70 percent for non-dual credit.

 For parents facing mounting college costs, dual credit is a way to slice the families’ education bill, said Alyson Townsley, a college and career counselor at Centennial High School in West Ada School District.

 “The dollars ... are like diamonds,” she said.

-Baylee Roberson, who will be a Kuna High School senior, is an example of Idaho high school students who are successfully working with their counselors to make sure dual-credit classes count toward their college degrees, said Kathy Purine, the college career coordinator at Kuna High School.
-Purine’s job is work with students like Baylee to help them get the most out of their credits.
-Purine said there are counselors like her doing similar work in most of Idaho’s bigger districts.
+Baylee Roberson, who will be a Kuna High School senior, is an example of Idaho high school students who are successfully working with their counselors to make sure dual-credit classes count toward their college degrees, said Kathy Purin, the college career coordinator at Kuna High School.
+Purin’s job is work with students like Baylee to help them get the most out of their credits.
+Purin said there are counselors like her doing similar work in most of Idaho’s bigger districts.

-Baylee is working on getting her GEM certification, which would go to meet her college core education requirements, Purine said.
-The GEM certificates are one way that the state helps ensure the credits go toward degrees at Idaho’s public colleges and universities, Purine said.
+Baylee is working on getting her GEM certification, which would go to meet her college core education requirements, Purin said.
+The GEM certificates are one way that the state helps ensure the credits go toward degrees at Idaho’s public colleges and universities, Purin said.